eleurent/rl-agents/README.md

 # Monitoring

-There are a few tools available to monitor the agent performances:
+There are several tools available to monitor the agent performances:
 * *Run metadata*: for the sake of reproducibility, the environment and agent configurations used for the run are merged and saved to a `metadata.*.json` file.
 * [*Gym Monitor*](https://github.com/openai/gym/blob/master/gym/wrappers/monitor.py): the main statistics (episode rewards, lengths, seeds) of are logged to an `episode_batch.*.stats.json` file.
 They can be automatically visualised by running `scripts/analyze.py`
 * [*Logging*](https://docs.python.org/3/howto/logging.html): agents can send messages through the standard python logging library.
 By default, all messages with log level _INFO_ are saved to a `logging.*.log` file.
 Add the option `scripts/experiments.py --verbose` to save with log level _DEBUG_.